MTG will resume yard waste pickup on Monday June 1st and will run until Friday July 24th.

 * Bundles are branches under 2 inches in diameter and smaller than 3 feet in length.

 * Reasonable amounts of bags/or cans of yard waste will be collected weekly.

 * We are turning the yard waste into compost.
 No plastic bags, trash, stones or non-organic waste can be mixed in.

 * Please make sure you rebag any yard waste bags that are deteriorating.
 Our crew will not be able to collect them even when the service begins.

-What is yard waste?
-Yard waste that is accepted our seasonal collections is defined as vegetation, grass, leaves, and weeds etc. Small bundles of branches, that are twined and less than 2 inches in diameter and 3 feet in length, are also accepted.
-It does not include dirt, stones or trash, which cannot be mixed in.
+What is Yard Waste?
+Yard waste that is accepted during our seasonal collections is defined as vegetation, grass, leaves and weeds, etc. Small bundles of branches that are twined and less than 2 inches in diameter and 3 feet in length are also accepted.
+It does not include dirt, stones or trash which cannot be mixed in.

 When is the curbside pick-up season?
 The town offers curbside collection for 9 weeks in Spring and 9 weeks again in the Fall.
 These weeks, usually coincide when yard work is the heaviest, spring cleaning and fall leaves.